Kering nears $4 billion sale of beauty unit to L'Oreal, WSJ reports

-By Rajveer Pardesi and Lisa Jucca MILAN (Reuters) -French luxury group Kering, owner of fashion brand Gucci, is in advanced talks to sell its beauty division to L’Oreal for about $4 billion, the Wall Street Journal reported on Saturday, citing people familiar with the matter.
-L’Oréal, the world's biggest dedicated cosmetics and beauty player, would acquire fragrance brand Creed and gain rights to develop beauty products tied to Kering’s fashion labels, including Bottega Veneta, Balenciaga, and McQueen, the WSJ reported, adding the deal could be announced next week.
-Kering, controlled by the French Pinault family, launched its beauty division in 2023, the year it acquired high-end fragrance label Creed for 3.5 billion euros ($4 billion) in cash.
-Reuters could not immediately verify the report.
-Kering declined to comment and L'Oreal did not immediately respond to a Reuters request for comment.
-If confirmed, the sale would be a major step forward by new CEO Luca De Meo, who officially took office in September, to address a high-debt issue that had sparked investor anxiety.
-Kering's net debt was 9.5 billion euros at the end of June.
-The company has struggled to reverse slowing sales at its largest brand Gucci as the luxury market has been hard hit by lower consumer demand, especially in China, which had led growth in the sector for more than a decade. ($1 = 0.8583 euros) (Reporting by Rajveer Singh Pardesi in Bengaluru and Lisa Jucca; Editing by Jan Harvey and Barbara Lewis)
+(Reuters) -French luxury group Kering is in advanced talks to sell its beauty division to beauty group L’Oreal for about $4 billion, the Wall Street Journal reported on Saturday, citing people familiar with the matter.
+L’Oréal would acquire fragrance brand Creed and gain rights to develop beauty products tied to Kering’s fashion labels, including Bottega Veneta, Balenciaga, and McQueen, the Journal reported, adding the deal could be announced next week.
+Kering launched its beauty division in 2023 with the acquisition of high-end fragrance label Creed.
+Reuters could not immediately verify the report, while Kering declined to comment.
+L'Oreal did not immediately respond to a Reuters request for comment.
+(Reporting by Rajveer Singh Pardesi in Bengaluru; Editing by Jan Harvey and Barbara Lewis)

 (The article has been published through a syndicated feed.
 Except for the headline, the content has been published verbatim.
 Liability lies with original publisher.)